tiger-openai-hackathon/ai-build/README.md

 We greatly value your feedback and welcome any suggestions for improvement.
 Please share your thoughts [here](https://forms.office.com/r/jTTzUMcp7Q).
 You can also scan the QR code below to provide your feedback:

 [![feedback form](images/README/feedback.png "Feedback form")](https://forms.office.com/r/jTTzUMcp7Q)

+**Note**: The Azure service accesses used in this event are only valid during the event.
+Please contact your respective Microsoft account teams to follow up on the continued access or further questions.